 Popular Headphones Comparisons

-The SteelSeries Arctis Nova Elite are one of the most expensive gaming headphones available on the market, cementing themselves among the likes of the Master & Dynamic MG20, the Astro A50 X, the Audeze Maxwell Wireless, and the Razer BlackShark V3 Pro.
+The SteelSeries Arctis Nova Elite are one of the most expensive gaming headphones available on the market, cementing themselves among the likes of the Master & Dynamic MG20, the Astro A50 X, the Audeze Maxwell, and the Razer BlackShark V3 Pro.
 While each entry supports varying degrees of multi-device support, the SteelSeries stand out with their ability to mix simultaneous audio from up to three devices from their wireless transmitter in addition to one Bluetooth device connected directly to the headphones.
 That said, the Astro's dock can also serve as a multi-device HDMI hub and pass through video to a display.

 Compared to the rest of the SteelSeries Arctis Nova line, the Nova Elite easily outperform ANC-enabled entries like the SteelSeries Arctis Nova Pro Wireless and the SteelSeries Arctis GameBuds in noise isolation, and the entire product line in microphone recording quality and noise handling.
 They also have more expansive Bluetooth codec support, bringing LC3 and LC3+ to the table.